-We are dedicated to developing better bioengineered tools to address unmet biomedical needs and biological questions.
-Through working at the interface of material sciences, biomedical engineering, biology and medicine, our interdisciplinary and collaborative team aims to develop next generation stem cell-based therapeutics and miniaturized diagnostics (Research).
+We are dedicated to developing novel bioengineered tools to address unmet biomedical needs and biological questions, and to quickly translate them to the clinic to help patients.
+Through working at the interface of pharmaceutical sciences, biomedical engineering, biology, and medicine, our interdisciplinary and collaborative team aims to develop next generation stem cell-based and immuno-therapeutics and miniaturized diagnostics (Research).
 We are also fully committed to the professional development of the personnel in the laboratory and do everything we can to ensure successful career paths (Education).
 If you are interested in joining the team, collaborating, donating, or are interested in what our research expertise can do for you, please contact Dr. Weian Zhao (firstname.lastname@example.org).

 Immunotherapeutics including antibodies and T cells hold great promises to be next-generation treatment for cancer.
 We have been developing single-cell technologies including droplet-based systems to facilitate rapid and cost-effective discovery of immunotherapeutics.

 Cells constantly interact with their surrounding niche.
 Physical and mechanical properties of cellular microenvironments regulate essential cell functions.
 We have demonstrated that tissue biophysical cues can be harnessed as a novel target to develop next generation cancer treatment.

 Cell therapies including stem cells and immune cells have offered great hope for treating many tragic diseases.
 We have mesenchymal stem cells (MSC) and immune cells in various stages of clinical development to treat autoimmune diseases, neurological disorders and cancer.